clue/reactphp-sqlite/README.md

 (text) and `null`.
 SQLite does not have a native boolean type, so `true` and `false` will be mapped to integer values `1` and `0` respectively.

+> Legacy PHP: Note that on legacy PHP < 5.6.6, a `float` without a fraction (such as `1.0`) may end up as an `integer` instead.
+You're highly recommended to use a supported PHP version or you may have to use explicit SQL casts to work around this.

 #### quit()

 The `quit(): PromiseInterface<void, Exception>` method can be used to